GiovanAaron/eco-grid-monitor/README.md

 ## Eco Grid Monitor - React Vite App

-### 🚨🚨 This web application is optomised to Chrome and Opera web browsers.
-There may be in consistencies for Safari
+### 🚨 This web application is optomised to Chrome and Opera web browsers.
+There may be UI inconsistencies for Safari 🚨

 https://giovanaaron.github.io/eco-grid-monitor/